- How do I setup and manage my Native Ads?

 - Will an upgraded URL for expanded text ads be supported?

-The following are some of the most frequently asked questions about how to manage your Native & Search ad campaigns.
+The following are some of the most frequently asked questions about how to manage your Verizon Media ad campaigns.

 How do I setup and manage my Native Ads?¶

-Sign in to the Oath Native Ads platform with your Yahoo ID or create a new one.
+Sign in to the Oath Ad Platforms for Native & Search with your Yahoo ID or create a new one.
 Once you’re in you can easily:

 - Manage campaigns: edit your creative, adjust your budget, change start/end dates and more.